Treatment with TZIELD

 The TZIELD COMPASS Support Program

-We get it: Even though TZIELD is a one-time, 14-day course of treatment, the process can look intimidating at first and take some planning.
+We understand—while TZIELD is a one-time, 14-day treatment, it can seem a bit overwhelming and may require some planning.

-You or your loved one has taken a proactive step to help delay the onset of Stage 3
+- Treatment begins You or your loved one has taken a proactive step to help delay the onset of insulin-dependent type 1 diabetes.

-For the first 5 days of treatment, the doctor will give medicines to take before the infusion.
+- Managing possible infusion reactions Your doctor may prescribe oral medications during your first 5 days of treatment to help mitigate some common side effects such as fever, headache, muscle or joint pain, or nausea.
 These could include certain types of pain medications, antihistamines, and anti-nausea remedies.
 They may help reduce symptoms of a possible serious side effect of TZIELD called cytokine release syndrome (CRS), such as fever, headache, muscle/joint pain, or nausea.

+- Communication is key!
 TZIELD may cause serious side effects.
-During and after treatment with TZIELD, the doctor will monitor for serious and other side effects.
+During and after treatment with TZIELD, your doctor will monitor for serious and other side effects.
 Side effects may be treated, or the doctor may decide to stop treatment if liver problems or a serious infection develops, or if blood counts stay too low.
 See Important Safety Information below for more details.

+- Treatment is complete!
 It’s time to celebrate and recognize this accomplishment!
-Consider contacting a TZIELD COMPASS Navigator about sharing your story.
-Your words could help inspire others to take action to get screened and staged and, if diagnosed with Stage 2 type 1 diabetes, could also consider treatment with TZIELD to help delay onset of Stage 3 type 1 diabetes.
+Consider contacting TZIELD COMPASS Navigator to share your story.
+Your experience could inspire others to get screened, staged, and consider TZIELD treatment if diagnosed with Stage 2 T1D.

 Follow up with your doctor